johnusher/ardpifi/README.md

 # ardpifi

-# johnusher/ardpifi
+# johnusher/ardpifi Summary

-Mesh network with Raspis to control Arudion-powered LED strips.
+Mesh network with Raspis to control Arduino controlled LED strips.

+LED code can be updated, compiled and flashed locally via USB from Raspi to Arduino.

+Keyboard inputs on each Raspi will send ED pattern info and sync across all Raspis in the network.

+Mesh code from: https://github.com/siggy/ledmesh

+## Hardware set-up
-Mesh code from: https://github.com/siggy/ledmesh Connect Arduino Uno with Raspi 3 via USB
+Connect Arduino Uno with Raspi 3 via USB
 Run the go script, and keyboard numbers will control LED sequence on the NeoPixel strip.
 LED sequence can be programmed on the Raspi, compiled using arduino-cli, and flashed from the Raspi.

-upcoming attractions:
+## Upcoming attractions:
 -integrate the mesh network to allow multiple Raspis to communicate and change the LED show, sync'd on all devices.
 -accelerometer/ gyro control using I2C bus.